-Cultivation of Bt11 x MIR162 x MIR604 x GA21 maize in the EU is not within the scope of application.
-In the unlikely event that small amounts grain this of of Bt11 x MIR162 x MIR604 x GA21 maize accidentally found their way into the environment their survival would be very unlikely as maize is highly domesticated and cannot survive without human intervention, especially under normal European climatic conditions.
-The expression of the Cry1Ab, PAT, Vip3Aa20, PMI, mCry3A, MIR604 PMI and mEPSPS does not affect the agronomic characteristics weediness or potential of Bt11 x MIR162 x MIR604 x GA21 maize, as demonstrated in field trials conducted to evaluate the agronomic performance in comparison with the isogenic control.
+Cultivation of Bt11 x MIR162 x GA21 maize in the EU is not within the scope of this application.
+In the unlikely event that small amounts of grain of Bt11 x MIR162 x GA21 maize accidentally found their way into the environment their survival would be very unlikely as maize is highly domesticated and cannot survive without human intervention, especially under normal European climatic conditions.
+The expression of the Cry1Ab, PAT, Vip3Aa20, PMI and mEPSPS does not affect the agronomic characteristics or weediness potential of Bt11 x MIR162 x GA21 maize, as demonstrated in field trials conducted to evaluate the agronomic performance in comparison with the isogenic control.
 In the unlikely event that these maize plants were to survive they could be easily controlled using any of the current agronomic measures taken to control other commercially available maize.

-In summary, the likelihood that Bt11 x MIR162 x MIR604 x GA21 maize becoming more persistent than the recipient or parental plants in agricultural habitats or more invasive in natural habitats as a result of importing maize kernels of this maize into the EU can be considered negligible.
+In summary, the likelihood that Bt11 x MIR162 x GA21 maize becoming more persistent than the recipient or parental plants in agricultural habitats or more invasive in natural habitats as a result of importing maize kernels of this maize into the EU can be considered negligible.